 B. UA Qualifications for First-time ACM Certification

-- Graduate: The graduate ACM is for first-time graduate students or graduate students transferring to UA from another university.
+- The graduate ACM is for first-time graduate students or graduate students transferring to UA from another university.
 Graduate students must meet all admission requirements and hold a valid admission letter from the Graduate School.
+Only graduate students with unconditional admission status can be accepted for the ACM program.

 C. UA Qualifications for Continuing ACM Certification

-- Undergraduate and Graduate: To continue an ACM grant after a student’s first semester receiving ACM support, each undergraduate and graduate UA ACM student must maintain at least a 3.0 overall GPA on all UA course work attempted.
+- To continue an ACM grant after a student’s first semester receiving ACM support, each graduate UA ACM student must maintain at least a 3.0 overall GPA on all UA coursework attempted.
 This GPA standard is in addition to the long-standing requirements for maintaining residency in the same state that certified the student initially and staying in the ACM major for which the student was certified by the home state and approved by UA.

 Note: If a student receives a scholarship that pays full tuition or the out-of-state portion of tuition, the student is not also eligible for an ACM scholarship.